-I have been adding recipes for a while to a new cookbook so I could find them when I wanted to cook them.
+I had been adding recipes for a while to a new cookbook so I could find them when I wanted to cook them.
 In the electronic age, a digital version seems to make more sense, since I can add, amend, advise, adjust, delete, and reconsider as often as I want to and you can access them if and when you please.
-I've included the recipes from my original cookbook which many of you have.
-I'm also going to be adding pictures as I retest many of these recipes.
-They aren't the latest thing or nouvelle cuisine.
-They're comfort food, good memories, treasured family recipes, and occasional treats as well as many healthier recipes I've grown to like in recent years.
+I've included the recipes from both my original cookbook which many of you have, and additional accumulated recipes that never got published.
+This isn’t the latest thing or nouvelle cuisine.
+These recipes are comfort food, good memories, treasured family recipes, and occasional treats as well as many healthier recipes I've grown to like in recent years.
 I encourage you to add comments, pictures, and favorite recipes to make this a real family cooking spot.
 It's the next best thing to sharing a meal.

 Sunday, January 3, 2016